Brain-ring dedicated to the 79th anniversary of the UN - new perspectives from youth

 Teams of 8 talented undergraduate and graduate students selected from four faculties of the Institute (International Relations, International Law, International Economic Relations, International Journalism) took part in the competition.
 The participants demonstrated their abilities in a competition consisting of 4 conditions.

 Three jury members and one instructor selected by the organizers as an observer evaluated the intense competition.
-The Deputy Ombudsman of Turkmenistan, representatives from the Department of International Organizations at the Institute of State, Law and Democracy of Turkmenistan as well as the Ministry of Foreign Affairs of Turkmenistan participated as jury members.
+The Deputy Ombudsman of Turkmenistan, representatives from the Institute of State, Law and Democracy of Turkmenistan as well as the Department of International Organizations of the Ministry of Foreign Affairs of Turkmenistan participated as jury members.

 The 1st condition - knowledge and reaction